isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Child of:
  [`Sedimentary_Rock`](#Sedimentary_Rock)

 - Sedimentary rock in which at least 50 percent of the primary or recrystallized constituents are phosphate minerals.
+Most commonly occurs as a bedded primary or reworked secondary marine rock, composed of microcrystalline carbonate fluorapatite in the form of lamina, pellets, oolites and nodules, and skeletal, shell and bone fragments.
+- Sedimentary rock in which at least 50 percent of the primary or recrystallized constituents are phosphate minerals.
 Most commonly occurs as a bedded primary or reworked secondary marine rock, composed